LauraFJulia/OrthographicPE/README.txt

 Files and folders
 -----------------

-data/                         - folder with three example images and their correspondences by pairs lib/			      - folder with auxiliary Matlab functions README.md                     - this file
+data/                         - folder with 3 example images and their correspondences by pairs lib/			      - folder with auxiliary Matlab functions README.md                     - this file
-LICENSE                       - license file OrthographicPoseEstimation.m  - Main function for pose estimation of orthographic views pipeline_matlab.m             - Example script for Matlab use pipeline_octave.m             - Example script for GNU Octave use
+LICENSE                       - license file OrthographicPoseEstimation.m  - Main function for pose estimation of orthographic views example_matlab.m              - Example script for Matlab use example_octave.m              - Example script for GNU Octave use

 Setup and Usage